Rogue (video game): At UC Santa Cruz

 The two started testing the game with other students at UCSC, finding that despite the limited graphics, players were filling the gaps with their own imagination.

 Playtester feedback helped them to improve the procedural generation routines to balance the game's challenge.

 One element that fell out from playtesting was the use of permadeath.

-Toy wanted to move away from the notion of simply learning the right sequence of steps to complete within adventure games, and instead make the player focus on finding the right moves to avoid the character's death at that moment; Wichman later called this idea "consequence persistence".
+Toy wanted to move away from the notion of simply learning the right sequence of steps to complete the game, which was usual in adventure games, and instead make the player focus on finding the right moves to avoid the character's death at that moment;

+Wichman later called this idea "consequence persistence".
 Initially, a Rogue game had to be completed in one sitting, but by demand of playtesters, Toy and Wichman added the ability to save the state of the game, so that players could continue a game across sessions.

 They soon found players were "save scumming", reloading the game from the save file, an approach counter to their design goals.
 They changed this so that the save file was erased upon reloading the game, thus making a character's death effectively permanent.
 They subsequently added a scoreboard feature that let players rank their progress with others, rewarding players with more points for surviving as deep as possible into the dungeons and making the Amulet of Yendor a lucrative goal.

 Around 1982, Toy's attention to Rogue and computer games caused him to suffer poor academic performance, and he was kicked out of the school, shortly finding employment at University of California, Berkeley (UCB) in their computer lab.
 Toy took the Rogue code with him to continue its development.
 Wichman, still enrolled at UCSC, continued to help develop Rogue for a time, such as adding armor elements, but the logistics of working over the distance made it difficult for him to keep up, and he let Toy fully take over development.

 At UC Berkeley

 Prior to Toy's arrival at UCB, Ken Arnold had gotten to play Rogue, which had been distributed as an executable across many of the UC campuses.
 Though impressed with the game, he expressed frustration at the inefficient means the game updated the screen via his curses library over a modem line.
 He had ideas for how to fix it, but at this point Toy and Wichman had opted not to release the code.

 When Toy arrived at UCB in 1982, he sought out Arnold to get insight into the nature of how the curses library worked.
-After the two got to know each other, Toy allowed him access to Rogue's source code.
+After the two had gotten to know each other, Toy allowed him access to Rogue's source code.
 In addition to helping to improve the interface and rendering of the game, Arnold helped to improve the procedural generation aspects of the game.